zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/cassandra/measuring-performance.md

 ---
 title: Measuring Performance
 description: Learn how to measure the performance of Cassandra with Portworx.
-keywords: portworx, containers, cassandra, storage
+keywords: cassandra, measuring performance, stress testing, kubernetes, k8s
 ---

-## About this Guide {#about-this-guide}
+## About this Guide

 This guide is to measure the performance of running Cassandra with Portworx volumes.
 We use Docker directly on EC2 instances.
 You may chose to use a different way of starting Cassandra and creating Portworx volumes depending on your orchestration environment \(Kubernetes, Mesosphere or Swarm\).
 Running [Cassandra in Docker containers](https://portworx.com/use-case/cassandra-docker-container/) is one of the most common uses of Portworx.